Smart Block Chain City (SBCC) Price Hits $0.0001

-Smart Block Chain City (SBCC) traded up 6% against the dollar during the 1-day period ending at 17:00 PM E.T. on July 18th.
-Smart Block Chain City has a total market capitalization of $312,843.27 and approximately $138,454.04 worth of Smart Block Chain City was traded on exchanges in the last 24 hours.
-Over the last seven days, Smart Block Chain City has traded up 27.9% against the dollar.
-One Smart Block Chain City token can now be bought for approximately $0.0001 or 0.00000000 BTC on exchanges.
+Smart Block Chain City (SBCC) traded 0.3% higher against the dollar during the twenty-four hour period ending at 13:00 PM E.T. on July 20th.
+One Smart Block Chain City token can now be bought for $0.0001 or 0.00000000 BTC on major exchanges.
+Smart Block Chain City has a market capitalization of $294,698.04 and approximately $96,955.66 worth of Smart Block Chain City was traded on exchanges in the last 24 hours.
+Over the last week, Smart Block Chain City has traded 4.6% higher against the dollar.

 - CareCoin (CARES) traded down 2.2% against the dollar and now trades at $0.0809 or 0.00000297 BTC.